New coronavirus cases in China double, mainly in Hebei province | Health

 New coronavirus cases in China double, mainly in Hebei province

+Since Jan.
+1, 96 drivers on a ride-hailing app Didi have been fined a total of 1 million yuan ($154,440) for improperly implementing coronavirus prevention measures, such as wearing a mask, Rong Jun, a Beijing city transport official, said.
+Over the course of the pandemic, mainland China has reported a total of 87,433 confirmed coronavirus cases, with 4,634 deaths.

-The bulk of locally transmitted cases, 46 out of 48, were in Hebei, the province surrounding Beijing which entered a "wartime mode" this week as it battles a new cluster of coronavirus infections.
-Another 27 asymptomatic cases were also reported on Jan.
+In its daily bulletin, the National Health Commission said 21 of the new cases were imported.
+Most of the locally-transmitted cases, 46 out of 48, were in Hebei, the province surrounding Beijing that entered a "wartime mode" this week as it seeks to contain rising infections.

+China reported 27 asymptomatic cases on Jan.
 9, down from 38 a day earlier.
-China does not classify these patients, who have been infected by the SARS-CoV-2 virus that causes the disease but are not yet showing any COVID-19 symptoms, as confirmed cases.
+China does not classify these patients, who have been infected by the SARS-CoV-2 virus that causes the disease, but are not showing any COVID-19 symptoms, as confirmed cases.
+Hebei has finished testing all 13 million people in the major cities of Shijiazhuang and Xingtai, a provincial officer said in a briefing on Sunday.

-Mainland China has now reported an accumulated total of 87,433 confirmed coronavirus cases, with 4,634 deaths.
+Shijiazhuang, the provincial capital, is in lockdown and people and vehicles are barred from leaving the city.
+Public transport has also been halted.
+Separately, 5.79 million people in school hostels and prisons received coronavirus testing and none was found to be positive, the provincial official added. ($1 = 6.4750 Chinese yuan renminbi)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)